mhartington/mhartington.github.io/content/post/ionic2-external-libraries.md

 }
 ```

-Now, we can import individual methods from lodash using the typical import method that we're seeing.
-Note, this is the same import state if we were to use Javascript or Typescript.
+Now, we can import individual methods from Lodash, using the typical import method that we're seeing.
+Note, this would be the same import state if we were to use Javascript or Typescript.

 ```javascript
 import {Page} from 'ionic-framework/ionic';